5.2 - Building the action plan

 Actions can be classified in one or two of the following categories:

-Immediate actions : short-term actions to launch the transition plan and motivate teams.
+Immediate actions : short-term actions enabling the launch of the Transition Plan and to motivate teams.
 These actions can be implemented without major difficulties and within a short timeframe;

-Priority actions : short- and medium-term actions that allow a strong reduction of emissions, since they directly concern significant categories;
+Priority actions : short- and medium-term actions that enable a strong reduction of its emissions, since they directly concern significant categories;

 Process improvement action : actions enabling a step back from the Bilan Carbone® carried out.
-This can concern the evaluation of compliance with the principles of Bilan Carbone®, the improvement of data collection to gain precision and reduce uncertainties, the rise in maturity level, and the taking into account of feedback regarding the Stakeholder engagement carried out by the organisation;
+This may concern the evaluation of compliance with the principles of Bilan Carbone®, the improvement of data collection to gain in precision and reduce uncertainties, the increase in maturity level, and the consideration of feedback with regard to the Stakeholder engagement carried out by the organisation;

-Adaptation actions : short- and medium-term actions enabling adaptation to the consequences of climate change to ensure the organisation's resilience and survival.
+Adaptation actions : short- and medium-term actions enabling adaptation to the consequences of climate change to ensure the resilience and survival of the organisation.
 They respond to the issues raised by theidentification of risks.
-These actions primarily concern the Standard and Advanced levels.
+These actions primarily concern the Intermediate and Advanced levels.

-Any action must aim to reduce or avoid GHG emissions and/or vulnerabilities, as well as mobilise where possible a potential for progress such as sequestration.
+Every action shall aim to reduce or avoid GHG emissions and/or vulnerabilities, as well as to mobilise where possible a potential for progress such as sequestration.
 Each action depends on the organisation's sector of activity.
 It will therefore be more relevant and its impact greater, if it remains close to the organisation's core activity.

 Steps for selecting the actions to be implemented

 At first, a wide range of actions is studied.
-Subsequently, a collective decision must be taken on the axes for reducing the organisation's footprint, which will guide the choice of the types of actions to put in place.
-Moreover, the choice will often be guided by the balance between reducing the carbon footprint and other indicators (environmental, economic, social).
+Afterwards, a collective decision shall be taken on the axes for reducing the organisation's footprint, which will guide the choice of types of actions to implement.
+Furthermore, the choice will often be guided by the balance between reducing the carbon footprint and other indicators (environmental, economic, social).

 The steps to follow to choose the actions are presented below.